ocadotechnology/aimmo/docs/architecture/games/conditions.md

 The `conditions_met` function then evaluates these expressions, and if all the conditions are met, the Interactable's effect(s) will trigger.

-Finally, as a general pattern , conditions should follow this format:
+Finally, as a general pattern, conditions should follow this format:

 ```python
 def NAME_OF_CONDITION(data required by the expression):